DocHound/DocHoundEngine/Docs/SupportedTopicTypes.md

 * [ ] Wiki formats (not sure what that would be exactly :-) )
 * [ ] Word
 * [ ] One Note
+* [ ] MAML/AML files (Microsoft Help format from the Windows Vista days that is still used by Sandcastle)
 * [ ] PDF
 * [ ] Power Point
 * [ ] Excel